Volleyball Drills

 Pressure Serving (10 in a Row)

 Each player must serve ten balls in a row into the court (or into a called zone for advanced players).
-One miss resets the count.
-Builds focus under pressure because the cost of one bad serve is starting over.
 Run this drill toward the end of practice when players are tired, since match serves come at the end of long rallies.

 Jump Serve Progression

-Three-step progression: standing float, jump float, jump topspin.
+A three-step progression: standing float, jump float, jump topspin.
 Move on to the next stage only when the previous one is consistent.
-Jump topspin requires a coordinated toss and approach; rushing players into it before the float is consistent produces wild serves.
+Rushing players into jump topspin before the float is consistent produces wild serves.
 A varsity and club skill.

 Blocking and Defense Drills